WTS-MP/MakecodeMicrobit/tutorials/rotary.md

 <!--
 Written by: casey

-Last updated: 16/08
+Last updated: 26/11

-Ready to release: Y
+Ready for Upload: Y

+Image Update completed (future task: create new images)

 Tasks:
-add photo image of microbit display to 'time to code' -->
+- add photo image of microbit display to 'time to code'

+-->